Copper Staff

 Step 4: Publish your event

 Visit the Event edit page and click More Actions > Publish Event.
-Google will give you a link for meeting participants or attendees to add the webinar to their Calendar.
+Google will give you a link for participants to join a meeting or attendees to add the webinar to their Calendar.

 Or, if you want to promote the webinar on a landing page or email, use the HTML code to drop in the calendar invite.